WJWTJDX/Evolutionary-Games-Lab/README.md

 - Stag Hunt
 - Battle of the Sexes

-> Use cardinal values for the entries in the payoff matrices (e.g., use T=5, R=3, P=2, and S=1).
+Use cardinal values for the entries in the payoff matrices
+> (e.g., use T=5, R=3, P=2, and S=1).

-You will consider two types of selection and interaction dynamics: (replicator dynamics, random pairings) (imitator dynamics, lattice pairings) Use 900 agents in all of your simulations (this translates to a 30 by 30 lattice).
+You will consider two types of selection and interaction dynamics: (replicator dynamics, random pairings) (imitator dynamics, lattice pairings).

+ Use 900 agents in all of your simulations (this translates to a 30 by 30 lattice).

 Use agents that have a single state.
-In other words, use agents that remember the previous action of theother agent and then use this action to determine their next action.
+In other words, *use agents that remember the previous action of the other agent and then use this action to determine their next action.*

 Thus, the set of all agents are: